Billy Graham is remembered in what's his final crusade

 The service comes after Trump and high-profile Washington leaders praised Graham this week at the US Capitol Rotunda.
 The influential minister became only the fourth person to lie in honor there.

-Graham's eldest son, Franklin, who now runs the Billy Graham Evangelistic Association, was to deliver a funeral message Friday in addition to Graham's sister Jean Ford, his son Nelson and daughters Virginia Graham Tchividjian, Anne Graham Lotz and Ruth Graham McIntyre.
+Graham's eldest son, Franklin, who now runs the Billy Graham Evangelistic Association, was to deliver a funeral message Friday in addition to sister Ford, Graham's son Nelson and daughters Virginia Graham Tchividjian, Anne Graham Lotz and Ruth Graham McIntyre.

-Graham's pastor and close friend Donald Wilton, and David Bruce, his executive assistant for more than two decades, were to speak at the burial.
+David Bruce, his executive assistant for more than two decades, was also to speak at the burial.

 A guiding light to generations of American evangelicals, Graham is said to have converted millions to Christianity.
 He evangelized to nearly 215 million people over six decades and prayed alongside US presidents from Harry Truman to Barack Obama.